aleksai/chia-alert/README.md

 ```

 Edit `config.js` with your telegram bot token and your telegram ID.
 Don't forget to start a bot chat in Telegram.
-Also, change `logFile` to Chia log file on your system.
+Also, change `logFile` to Chia log filepath on your system.
 It should be configured to contain INFO messages.

 ## Start: